-A complete list of references can be found in the article "References to the Food Composition Table 2012".
+A complete list of references can be found in the document "References to the Food Composition Table 2013".

 Calculation of edible portionAll values are given in terms of content in 100 g of edible product, that is, without skin, skull, bones, seeds or other parts that usually are not eaten.

 How large the edible portion of a food item is, is given in percent in a separate column in the table.
 If the values are given as 100, it means that everything is edible.

 Examples of calculation of edible portion:Banana.
 MVT-13 shows that on average 66% of a banana is edible, the rest is peel.
 If a banana weighs 150 g with peels, the net weight, or edible part is calculated as follows: (150 g x 66%) / 100% = 99 g.